GLOBAL MARKETS-Wall Street gets respite from positive data, pause in dollar rally | Headlines

 - United States

-Wall Street and global shares rebounded on Monday on positive economic data, but were still near six-week lows as investors remained nervous that they should prepare for higher interest rates in the United States and Europe.
-U.S. core capital goods orders accelerated in January, beating forecasts, according to government figures released on Monday.
-A raft of euro zone inflation figures will also shape investor expectations for next month's central bank meetings.
+Wall Street and global shares rebounded on Monday on positive economic data and bargain hunting, but remained within sight of recent six-week lows as investors prepared for higher interest rates in the United States and Europe.
+U.S. core capital goods orders accelerated in January, beating forecasts, according to government figures released on Monday, and contracts to buy U.S. previously owned homes rose by the most in more than 2-1/2 years in January.

+At the same time, Federal Reserve Governor Philip Jefferson said on Monday

+he was under "no illusion" that inflation would return quickly to the Fed's target, with the cost of a broad array of services in the United States still "stubbornly high."
+Amid a

 "With the equity market showing signs of exhaustion after the last Fed meeting, the S&P 500 is at critical technical support," Morgan Stanley U.S. equity analysts wrote in a note on Monday.
 "Given our view on earnings, March is a high risk month for the bear market to resume."
 January's euphoria, which was founded on expectations that the major economies will avoid tumbling into recession this year, has given way to something approaching realism about the outlook for interest rates, which are going to rise by more and stay at those levels for longer than many had previously anticipated.